Renewal Program FAQ

 3. What renewal fees will be reflected on my firm's statements?

-- FINRA's annual System Processing Fee will remain at $45 for each firm's registered individuals.
+- FINRA's annual System Processing Fee of $45 for each firm's registered individuals.

 - FINRA annual statutory disqualification fees for registered individuals.